vb-consulting/Norm.net/Documentation/reference/options.md

 public static void Configure(Action<NormOptions> options)
 ```

-- Parameter is a callback action to the options object where we can set different options that affect the later behavior.
+- The parameter is a callback action to the **options object** where we can set different options that affect the later behavior.

-- Call to `NormOptions.Configure` is not thread-safe; it is intended to be called only once on a program startup.
+- Call to `NormOptions.Configure` is **not thread-safe** - it is intended to be called only once on a program startup.

+- The list of available options is listed below.

+---

 ### CommandCommentHeader

-- Sets the command comment header options that will be applied for all commands.
+- Sets the **command comment header** options that will be applied for all commands.

 - This is a complex object containing multiple different commands: